victor-cleber/java-development-bootcamp/README.md

 # 🎓  My First Program

-**MyFirstProgram** is a basic example of using java to develop your programs.
+**src/com/dio/MyFirstProgram.java** is a basic example of using java to develop your programs.

 ## Preparation